top of page

 (Photo by Kelly Malek)

-Rocky Grove golfers claimed the Venango Cup for the second straight year.
+Rocky Grove golfers claimed the Venango Cup for the second straight year in 2025.
 The Orioles totaled 23.5 points, compared to 17.5 for Cranberry, 16 for Franklin and 14 for Oil City.
 The all and annual Venango County event was held Sept.
 8 at Lucky Hills.
 Pictured from left are: Danny McCullough, Dillon Hamilton, Haydon Bevier, Aiden Focht, Axel Myers and Jayden McMillen.

 A different scoring format was used this year.
 Instead of individual scores, a format was used similar to the Ryder Cup -- 24 matches each of scrambles, alternate shots and best ball, rotating opponents throughout play.